Craterless Hoba reveals (some of) its secrets Thu 23 April 2026

 Spencer fixed in public minds their current understanding that 'meteorite equals crater' and 'crater equals meteorite'.

-He also left scientists with opportunities to make a living writing daft theory's about the theory's anomalies.
+He also left scientists with opportunities to make a living writing daft theories about his theory's anomalies.

-Even more helpfully, by turning iron shale into a rusty remnant of meteorites he distracted the public - and many scientists - from noting what the iron shale really was 4.
+Even more helpfully, by turning iron shale into rusty remnants of meteorites he distracted the public - and many scientists - from noticing how odd Hoba's laminated "iron shale" really was.

 He weathered its meaning away.